What is Content Amplification?

 Word of mouth is perhaps the most effective form of advertising, probably because it’s the most truthful form of advertising and the hardest to manufacture.
 Which tells us two things: we trust things more when the people we like trust them, and we’re more likely to take recommendations from those we trust.
 Which is why when peers and colleagues share content it tends to go viral!

 A social media advocacy program (which is a fancy way of asking staff to share/like work-related content), will ignite your content from within!
-That’s exactly why there’s been a massive rise in employers encouraging employees to share content on social media.
+That’s exactly why there’s been a massive rise in employers encouraging employees to share content on social media – because it is an effective form of content marketing.

 For assistance, tools like Audiense and BuzzSumo will analyse, filter and present Twitter data to help you track your most influential advocates.
 The trick though is in deciphering how your employees use social media.
 They could be enthusiasts or inactives, thought- leaders or networkers.
 But once you establish their unique strengths, you’ll be equipped to nurture your ambassadors with a blend of training, tools and content to really make the magic happen.